HelpBot Assistant

 Configure the popup list

-By default, the width of the popup list automatically adjusts according to the MultiSelect input element’s width, and the height automatically adjusts according to the height of the popup list items.
+By default, the width of the popup list automatically adjusts to match the MultiSelect input element’s width, and the height automatically adjusts based on the popup list items.

-The height and width of the popup list can also be customized using the popupHeight and popupWidth properties respectively.
+The height and width of the popup list can be customized using the popupHeight and popupWidth properties.

 In the following sample, the popup list’s width and height are configured.